How Should Testers Handle Boredom?

 #3) Process

-Let’s say, the teacher in our example has a bad day or is going through a crisis.
+Let’s say, the teacher in our example is having a bad day or is going through a crisis.
 Would that impact her class?
 Probably not, because he/she knows exactly what to do, when and how.

 #5) Can process alone guarantee success?

-Bottom line: When things get monotonous and repetitive, you need a process to get them done.
+Bottom line: When things get monotonous and repetitive, you need an effective process to get them done.
 This will help with consistency and productivity.
-A well-developed and well-documented process can make us more efficient while granting independent from our individual personal feelings towards the work we do.
+A well-developed and well-documented process can make us more efficient while granting independence from our individual personal feelings towards the work we do.

 So, “How would you handle monotonous and boring work?”
 I would come up with a process that will get the work done consistently.
 That is THE answer.

-First of all, you need not be a tester to create and use a process.
-I think our teacher example makes it apparent.
+First of all, you don’t need to be a tester to create and use a process.
+I think the teacher example given above makes it apparent.

 • Build verification test/Smoke test/Sanity test: If you work on an application that has frequent releases and you have to do the basic tests every time- create a checklist or mini-test suite to make sure you run all the tests each time.
 You will not overlook or forget or take a test for granted when you try this.

-• Team leads who are not seeing a value add from peer reviews of test documentation, try this method.
-Create a process where your teams have to look for specific types of documentation errors every time they review a test case document.
-For example, the following are the things I instruct my teams to look for when peer reviewing:
+• Team leads who are not seeing value add from peer reviews of test documentation, try this method.
+Create a process where your team has to look for specific types of documentation errors every time they review a test case document.
+The following are the things I instructed my team to look for when peer reviewing:

 • Check for unique Test case IDs and Test objective/condition